BACK

 The outcome of this surgery depends on what disease or injuries you or your child has.
 People who do not have other severe injuries or medical problems often recover after this surgery.

 After the spleen is removed, a person is more likely to develop infections.
-Talk with your provider about getting needed vaccinations, particularly the yearly flu vaccine.
+Talk with your provider about getting needed vaccinations, particularly the flu and COVID-19 vaccines.
 Children may need to take antibiotics to prevent infections.
 Most adults do not need antibiotics long-term.

 References